 - SCU Experts.
 Pitching feature story ideas and recommending faculty "experts" to media around breaking news events and trends.
 See Experts for the Media for a complete list of faculty contacts.

 - Press Conferences.
-Arranging press conferences, briefings, or other meetings and interactions with news media.
+Arranging press conferences, briefings, or other interactions with news media.

-- Monitoring mentions of Santa Clara University and its community throughout the news media.
+- Media Monitoring.
+Keeping track of mentions and coverage of Santa Clara University and its community throughout the news media.